 - All previous job positions held, with the start and finish date for these job positions listed clearly;

-- Full detailed list of duties and responsibilities under each of the previous job positions and the current job position as mentioned in points 1 and 2;
+- Full detailed list of duties and responsibilities under each of the previous job positions and the current job position as mentioned in the previous 2 bullet points;

 - Include reference telephone numbers and email contact details for your references at the bottom of your CV.